go-echarts/go-echarts/README.md

-[Apache ECharts](https://echarts.apache.org/) is an awesome charting and visualization library, it supports adorable chart types and various interactive features. and there have many program languages interactive with Echarts, such as [pyecharts](https://github.com/pyecharts/pyecharts), which `go-echarts` learns and has evolved a lot from.
+[Apache ECharts](https://echarts.apache.org/) is an awesome charting and visualization library, it supports adorable chart types and various interactive features. and there have many program languages interactive with Echarts, such as [pyecharts](https://github.com/pyecharts/pyecharts), which `go-echarts` learns and has evolved a lot from, and the [echarts4j](https://github.com/Koooooo-7/echarts4j) either.

 [中文 README](README_CN.md)